joewalker/gcli/docs/index.md

         {
           name: 'lang',
           description: 'In which language should we greet',
-          type: { name: 'selection', values: [ 'en', 'fr', 'de', 'es', 'gk' ] },
+          type: { name: 'selection', data: [ 'en', 'fr', 'de', 'es', 'gk' ] },
           defaultValue: 'en'
         }
       ],
       ...
     });

-GCLI would enforce that the value of ``arg.lang`` was one of the values specified.
-Selection values can be specified as an array of strings, as a map of strings to values, or as a function that returns either of the other values.
+GCLI will enforce that the value of ``arg.lang`` was one of the values specified.
+Alternatively ``data`` can be a function which returns an array of strings.

+The ``data`` property is useful when the underlying type is a string but it doesn't work when the underlying type is something else.
+For this use the ``lookup`` property as follows:

+      type: {
+        name: 'selection',
+        lookup: {
+          'en': Locale.EN,
+          'fr': Locale.FR,
+          ...
+        }
+      },

+Similarly, ``lookup`` can be a function returning the data of this type.

+Under the covers the boolean type is implemented as a Selection with a ``lookup`` property as follows:

+    lookup: { 'true': true, 'false': false }

+### Number types

+Number types are mostly self explanatory, they have one special property which is the ability to specify upper and lower bounds for the number:

+    gcli.addCommand({
+      name: 'volume',
+      params: [
+        {
+          name: 'vol',
+          description: 'How loud should we go',
+          type: { name: 'number', min: 0, max: 11 }
+        }
+      ],
+      ...
+    });

+You can also specify a ``step`` property which specifies by what amount we should increment and decrement the values.
+The ``min``, ``max``, and ``step`` properties are used by the command line when up and down are pressed and in the input type of a dialog generated from this command.

 ### Deferred types